suryalnvs/startup_scripts/README.md

 hyperledger/fabric-baseos            x86_64-0.3.0                    c3a4cf3b3350        6 weeks ago         161 MB
 ```
 ## Installing the Node Modules
+All the dependencies mentioned in the package.json will be installed
 ```bash
    ./network_launcher.sh modules
 ```
 ## Deploying the Chaincode
+It will call ```node deploy.js```  which will deploy the chaincode on the network and init() is executed
 ```bash
    ./network_launcher.sh deploy
 ```
+Expected Output is given below
 ```bash
 [2017-03-11 22:35:54.582] [DEBUG] DEPLOY - The chaincode deploy transaction has been committed on this peer0 [2017-03-11 22:35:54.583] [DEBUG] DEPLOY - The chaincode deploy transaction was valid code=VALID [2017-03-11 22:35:54.585] [INFO] DEPLOY - Successfully sent deployment transaction to the orderer.
 ```
+When ```docker ps```command is given after deploying, two new chaincode containers will be displayed
 ```bash
 archana@archana-ITPC:~/gopath/src/github.com/hyperledger/fabric/procurement/network$ docker ps
 CONTAINER ID        IMAGE                                                              COMMAND                  CREATED              STATUS              PORTS                                            NAMES